|Affiliation||Department of Environmental and Life Sciences|

 Please append "tut.jp" to the end of the address above.

 Lipid bilayers are fundamental structures of cell membranes, and provide reaction fields to membrane proteins relating to the transportation of signal, materials and energy into and/or out of cells.
-Artificial lipid bilayers on solid materials, called supported lipid bilayers (SLBs), are interfacial system between biomembranes and solid devices thus expected to be a platform for investigating membrane reaction.
-My research target is SLB formation on silicon and oxide substrates, and observation of dynamic processes in and on SLBs (e.g. lipid diffusion, domain formation/dissipation, peptides and protein assemblies) by using fluorescence-microscope-based techniques and atomic force microscope.
+Artificial lipid bilayers on solid materials, called supported lipid bilayers (SLBs), are interfacial system between biomembranes and solid devices.
+My research target is structures and dynamics of lipids and proteins in lipid bilayer membranes (e.g. lipid diffusion, domain formation/dissipation, peptides and protein assemblies), and they are investigated on the scale of single molecule to micrometer assembly with fluorescence-microscope-based techniques and atomic force microscopy.

 Theme1：Effects of substrate properties on supported lipid bilayer (SLB) formation and phase separation